 As part of the blogfoster engineering team, we believe a great culture focuses on:

-Although we work in a team, and this is very important to us, every individual within the team has expectations, goals and needs.
-Ensuring these get fulfilled is very important to us to ensure that everyone feels satisfied in their role.
+Although we work in a team, every individual within the team has their individual expectations, goals and needs.
+Ensuring these get achieved helps everyone feel satisfied in their role.

-While a good work-life balance is important to us, we can often spend more time with our colleagues than our families and friends.
-Therefore, we all do our best to ensure that the team and office maintain a friendly, respectful and secure atmosphere and environment.
+We tend to spend more time with our team at work than with our friends and family.
+At blogfoster, we do our best to ensure that the team and office maintain a friendly, respectful and secure atmosphere and environment, making sure that the time you spend working with us is comfortable and engaging.

 We continually work towards achieving the business vision and goals.
-We don't build solutions for ourselves alone; we want to fulfill the needs of our customers.
+We build solutions to fulfill the needs of our customers.
 We strive to get the right balance between quality and speed, to meet expectations in the most efficient way possible.

 What do we do to achieve a great company culture?

 Since the beginning of blogfoster, we understand that software engineering is a craft.
-One that we want our engineers to keep perfecting.
-That’s why we have introduced the 10% rule.
+One that we want everyone on our team to keep improving on.
+That’s why we have introduced 10% time that allows everyone to spend some of their time to experiment and improve.

 We also run internal talks and sessions to expand and deepen our knowledge of technologies or software craftsmanship.
 You can find some of these on our Youtube Channel.